About this taught graduate course

-You may choose one optional module from any of the modules on offer in the Department of English and Comparative Literary Studies, the Warwick Writing Programme, the School of Modern Languages and Cultures, or other academic units in the Faculty of Arts.
+You may choose one optional module from available modules in the Warwick Writing Programme, the Department of English and Comparative Literary Studies, the School of Modern Languages and Cultures, the Institute for Advanced Teaching and Learning (IATL), or other academic units in the Faculty of Arts.
 Taking modules outside the home department is subject to the prior approval of both the module instructor and the MA in Literary Translation Studies Convenor.

 Seminars are capped at 15 students.

-Assessment for modules typically takes the form of a research essay or a translation portfolio.
+Assessment for modules typically takes the form of a 6,000-word research essay or translation portfolio.
 Assessment for the dissertation is a 16,000-word research project or literary translation with critical reflection.

-Students are expected to buy the set primary texts for each module they study.
+You are expected to buy the set primary texts for each module you study.

-EN964 Translation Studies in Theory and Practice has a set text that is available for purchase from the bookshop.
-EN964 typically also requires students to purchase a student theatre ticket for a performance at the Warwick Arts Centre in Term 1.
+The module Translation Studies in Theory and Practice has a set text that is available for purchase from the bookshop.
+The module typically also requires students to purchase a student theatre ticket for a performance at the Warwick Arts Centre in Term One.